ipums/ipumspy/docs/source/extracts.rst

     True

-For extracts that have had their files purged, the data collection name and extract ID number can be used to resubmit the old extract.
-Note that resubmitting a purged extract results in a new extract with its own unique ID number!
+For extracts that have had their files expired, the data collection name and extract ID number can be used to resubmit the old extract.
+Note that resubmitting a expired extract results in a new extract with its own unique ID number!

 .. code:: python

-    resubmitted_extract = ipums.resubmit_purged_extract(collection="usa", extract="1")
+    resubmitted_extract = ipums.resubmit_expired_extract(collection="usa", extract="1")

     resubmitted_extract.extract_id